miceland2/RCV_sampling/README.md

 # RCV_sampling
-Using Python to study the effectiveness of sampling to predict ranked-choice voter outcomes in local elections of the Glasgow City Council
+Used Python to study the effectiveness of sampling to predict ranked choice voter outcomes in local elections of the Glasgow City Council